Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs: Evaluating Consistency on Hypothetical Transformations

 \subsection{Experimental Setup}

-In all our experiments, we evaluate four model sizes of the OpenAI GPT-3 model \citep{brown_etal_2020_gpt3} -- \verb|text-ada-001|, \verb|text-babbage-001|, \verb|text-curie-001|, and \verb|text-davinci-003| -- which have 350M,\footnote{The OpenAI API \citep{openai_model_index} lists only the model sizes for Babbage, Curie, and DaVinci, so we infer the size of Ada from \citet{gao_2021_gpt3sizes} and \citet{brown_etal_2020_gpt3}.} 1B, 6.7B, and 175B parameters \citep{brown_etal_2020_gpt3, gao_2021_gpt3sizes, openai_model_index} respectively. \footnote{We select this particular set of models since it is the most recent set of text completion models available for each size of GPT-3.
-However, we also compare against \texttt{text-davinci-001} in the Appendix.} All experiments are run using greedily decoded completions obtained from the OpenAI API between Aug.
-2022 and Apr.
+In all experiments, we evaluate four model sizes of the OpenAI GPT-3 model \citep{brown_etal_2020_gpt3} -- \verb|ada-001|, \verb|babbage-001|, \verb|curie-001|, and \verb|davinci-003| (in order of increasing capacity).\footnote{We select this particular set of models since it is the most recent set of text completion (rather than chat) models available for each size of GPT-3.
+However, we also compare against \texttt{text-davinci-001} and \texttt{gpt4} in Appendix \ref{app:davinci-001}.
+We separate \texttt{davinci-001} and \texttt{gpt4} into separate analyses because \texttt{davinci-001}, \texttt{davinci-003}, and \texttt{gpt4} often output the same original completions.
+In our multiple-choice set-up, this results in duplicate answer choices.
+As such, we only ever include completions from \textbf{one} of \texttt{davinci-001}, \texttt{davinci-003}, and \texttt{gpt4} in any hypothetical consistency prompt.
+Since \texttt{gpt4} is a chat model whereas the rest of the models are completion models, we choose to analyze the completion models in the main text and leave comparison against \texttt{gpt4} for the Appendix.} All experiments are run using greedily decoded completions obtained from the OpenAI API from Aug.
+2022 to Jun.
 2023.
-All initial prompts are 0-shot whereas hypothetical consistency prompts range from 1-shot to 10-shot.

-\paragraph*{Wikipedia} Since language models are frequently pre-trained on Wikipedia archives, evaluating on a Wikipedia dataset can confound information memorized during pre-training with the skill being evaluated.
-To address this issue, we collect a sample of 400 English Wikipedia articles that were created on or after June 30, 2021, since the OpenAI documentation indicates that the latest GPT-3 pre-training data contains documents dating up to June 2021.
-Each initial prompt is a randomly selected segment of a Wikipedia article consisting of two full sentences followed by a random-length prefix of the next sentence.

-\paragraph*{DailyDialog} DailyDialog \citep{li-etal-2017-dailydialog} is a manually labeled dataset of multi-turn conversations about daily life.
-We choose this dataset because it contains language that is more colloquial in style and less factual in content than the Wikipedia dataset.
-We randomly sample 400 examples from the training split and use the first conversational turn as the initial prompt.
+We use 0-shot initial prompts but evaluate hypothetical consistency prompts using $k$-shot prompts, where $k$ ranges from 1 to 10.
+Since the in-context performance of LLMs is known to vary depending on the selection of in-context examples \citep{liu2021makes, rubin-etal-2022-learning}, we randomly select a different set of in-context examples for each prompt.
+We also randomize the order of answer choices for each multiple-choice question to mitigate sensitivity to answer choice order \citep{pezeshkpour2023large}.
+Further evaluations for other combinations of models can be found in Appendix \ref{app:davinci-001}.